Ki Hajar Dewantara

-Raden Mas Soewardi Soerjaningrat (EYD: Suwardi Suryaningrat), from 1922 also known as Ki Hadjar Dewantara (EYD: Ki Hajar Dewantara), or Ki Hajar Dewantoro to reflect its Javanese pronunciation (2 May 1889 in Pakualaman – 26 April 1959 in Yogyakarta), was a leading Indonesian independence movement activist, writer, columnist, politician, and pioneer of education for native Indonesians in Dutch colonial times.
+Raden Mas Soewardi Soerjaningrat (Note: Spelling under the old Van Ophuijsen Spelling System which was used during the Dutch colonial period.
+Under modern Indonesian orthography, his name would be spelled as Suwardi Suryaningrat.)
+(2 May 1889 – 26 April 1959), better known by the name Ki Hajar Dewantara (Note: Spelling under modern Indonesian orthography.
+Under the Republican Spelling System used from 1947 to 1972, his middle name was spelled as Hadjar.
+Sometimes his last name is written as Dewantoro to reflect its Javanese pronunciation.) since 1922, was a leading Indonesian independence movement activist, writer, columnist, politician, and pioneer of education for native Indonesians in Dutch colonial times.
 He founded the Taman Siswa school, an institution that provided education for indigenous commoners, which otherwise was limited to the Javanese aristocracy and the Dutch colonials.

 He was honored as a National Hero of Indonesia by Indonesia's first president, Sukarno, on 28 November 1959.